-Deterioration, damage, changing prices and other factors have caused certain inventory's cost to exceed its market value.
-In accordance with GAAP, inventory has been reduced to market value and an unrealized loss has been recognized for the years ended December 31, 2019 and 2018.
+Deterioration, damage, changing prices and other factors have caused the cost of certain inventory to exceed its market value.
+In accordance with GAAP, inventory has been reduced to market value and an unrealized loss has been recognized for the year ended December 31, 2019.
+No impairment expense was recorded for the year ended December 31, 2020.